LMacrini/SpaceWarp-Remake/README.md

 - Activate buttons by pressing and holding them.
 Doing so will open doors of the same color for 5 seconds.
 - Gather keys to permanently unlock all doors of the corresponding color.

+## Improvements

+- Streamlined, Enhanced, and Type-Secure Code
+- Eliminated the need for the mask file
+- Can handle up to 16 levels